 Method Specific Peaks

 Each set of peaks generated may or may not be specific to the particular method used to generate centroided peak m/z and intensities.
 This is true for the different scan-centric combinations, as well as the peaks from Xcalibur and MSnbase.
 Here we examine the overlap of the unassigned (Figure 12) and assigned peaks from the full scan-centric processing with Xcalibur and MSnbase.
 These same counts are also summarized in Table 2 and Table 3.
 In these two examples, there are some striking differences.
 The 1ecf sample has all of the scan-centric peaks shared with either Xcalibur or MSnbase peaks, whereas the 97lipid sample has 2/3 of the peaks specific to scan-centric characterization and not matched to either of the other methods.
 Notably, for both samples, the scan-centric characterization produces similar numbers of peaks, even though the upper mass limit in 1ecf is 1000 m/z compared to 1600 m/z for the 97lipid sample.
 Whereas the number of peaks from MSnbase and Xcalibur are three-fold and 40-fold higher in the 1ecf sample compared to the 97lipid sample.
+Figure 13 shows the distribution of differences between the observed and expected m/z of assigned peaks in the 1ecf and 97lipid spectra.
+For the 1ecf-specific histograms, it is clear that these differences have a narrower unimodal distribution from the scan-centric peak characterization, especially in comparison to MSnbase.
+Also, the MSnbase distribution has far fewer peaks that match a scan-level assigned peak.
+Given the large number of MSnbase-characterized peaks present in the spectrum, many peaks may be outside the matching tolerance XXX, which was derived from scan-level peak variances.
+This strongly implies that the peak center error is far higher in the MSnbase-characterized peaks than what the histogram directly shows.
+For the 97lipid-specific histograms, again the difference distribution for the scan-centric peak characterization is narrower, but the improvement is not as pronounced likely due to the distribution being bimodal.
+Also, far fewer Xcalibur and MSnbase characterized peaks matched assigned scan-centric peaks.
+Again, this strongly implies that their peak centers have far higher error.